By Tom Woolf, University Communications and Marketing [Ceremony photos by Torie Doll and Elizabeth Metcalf, University Communications and Marketing]

-The OB体育官网 will honor eight individuals for their service to the university, the Tampa Bay community and the nation during Commencement ceremonies May 8-11.
+The OB体育官网 honored eight individuals for their service to the university, the Tampa Bay community and the nation during Commencement ceremonies May 8-11.

-President Rhea Law will present three individuals with the Distinguished Citizen Award and three will receive the President鈥檚 Fellow Medallion.
+President Rhea Law presented three individuals with the Distinguished Citizen Award and three received the President鈥檚 Fellow Medallion.

-The university also will award an honorary doctorate and one graduating senior will be recognized as the outstanding graduate.
+The university also awarded an honorary doctorate and one graduating senior was recognized as the outstanding graduate.

 Distinguished Citizen Award